SCIENTIFIC BACKGROUND

 MMUT

 Vitamin B12-resistant methylmalonic aciduria (MMA) is a very rare autosomal recessive inherited metabolic disorder belonging to the group of organoacidopathies characterized by accumulation and increased renal excretion of methylmalonic acid.
-This usually results in recurrent ketoacidotic coma and/or hyperammonemia, episodes of vomiting, dehydration, muscle hypotonia, and later developmental disabilities, among other symptoms, already in the first weeks of life.
+This usually results in recurrent ketoacidotic coma and/or hyperammonemia, episodes of vomiting, dehydration, muscle hypotonia, and developmental disabilities, among other symptoms, which can occur from the first weeks of life.

-Vitamin B12-resistant methylmalonic aciduria is due to a deficiency of the mitochondrial vitamin B12-dependent enzyme methylmalonyl-CoA mutase, resulting in impaired degradation of methylmalonyl-CoA to succinyl-CoA.
+Vitamin B12-resistant MMA is due to a deficiency of the mitochondrial vitamin B12-dependent enzyme methylmalonyl-CoA mutase, resulting in impaired degradation of methylmalonyl-CoA to succinyl-CoA.
 This results in accumulation of methylmalonyl-CoA, which is converted to methylmalonic acid by an alternative degradation pathway.

 Pathogenic variants in the methylmalonyl-CoA mutase (MMUT) gene lead to partial (mut-) or complete (mut0) deficiency of the enzyme.
-In this form of the disease, a substitution with vitamin B12 usually does not have an ameliorating effect on the symptomatology of the disease (vitamin B12-independent form).
-The clinical picture of partial enzyme deficiency (mut-) is usually milder than in the case of complete loss of enzyme activity (mut0).
+In this form of the disease, substitution with vitamin B12 does not usually improve the symptoms of the disease (vitamin B12-independent form).
+Disease due to partial enzyme deficiency (mut-) is usually milder than that due to complete loss of enzyme activity (mut0).

 In addition to the vitamin B12-resistant form, several other forms of genetic methylmalonic aciduria are known.
-Furthermore, there is also an alimentary caused form without genetic background in severe vitamin B12 deficiency.
+Furthermore, there is also a form with an alimentary cause without a severe genetic vitamin B12 deficiency.

 References